 Having staff with personal experience has been welcomed by The River Source.
 We know that many of our patients come to us feeling angry, alone and misunderstood.
 They are often unhappy to be in treatment, and they don’t want to trust anyone.
 Having someone who can take their hand and offer them an unsurpassed level of personal support is what makes treatment most effective for these individuals.

-That’s not to say that having staff with personal experience is necessary in reaching out to a struggling addict and making the difference.
+That’s not to say that having staff with personal experience is necessary for reaching out to a struggling addict and making the difference.
 There are plenty of counselors and life coaches who have led clean, sober lives and have the same life-altering effects on our patients.
 What it really takes to reach an addict is a deep route of understanding, and some people are just naturally good at putting their hearts and minds in the shoes of another.
 Yet in many cases, this true understanding does come from those who have lived it.

 How Counselors with Personal Experience Can Better Identify with Patients